 A picture contains a lot of implicit conceptual information that is not yet possible to exploit entirely and effectively.
 Automatically content based image recognition opens up opportunities for new advanced applications.
 For instance, pictures themselves might be used as queries on the web.
-An example in this direction is the service "Google Goggles" (Google, 2010) recently launched by Google, that allows you to obtain information about a monument through your smartphone using this paradigm.
+An example in this direction is the service "Google Goggles" [11] recently launched by Google, that allows you to obtain information about a monument through your smartphone using this paradigm.

-Note that, even if many smartphones and cameras are equipped with a GPS and a compass, the georeference obtained with this is not enough to infer what the user is actually aiming at.
+Note that, even if many smartphones and cameras are equipped with a GPS and a compass, the geo-reference obtained with this is not enough to infer what the user is actually aiming at.
 Content analysis of the picture is still needed to determine more precisely the user query or the annotation to be associated with a picture.
 A promising approach toward image content recognition is the use of classification techniques to associate images with classes (labels) according to their content.
 For instance, if an image contains a car, it might be automatically associated with the class car (labelled with the label car).

-In this paper we study the problem of image content recognition by using SIFT (Lowe, 2004) and SURF (Bay et al., 2006) local features, to represent image visual content, and kNN based classifiers to decide about the presence of conceptual content.
+In this paper we study the problem of image content recognition by using SIFT [14] and SURF [5] local features, to represent image visual content, and kNN based classifiers to decide about the presence of conceptual content.
 In more details we will define 20 different functions that measure similarity between images.
 These functions are defined using various options and combinations of local feature matching and similarities.
 Some of them also take into consideration geometric properties of the matching local features.
-These functions are used in combination of a standard Singlelabel Distance-Weighted kNN algorithm.
+These functions are used in combination of a standard Single-label Distance-Weighted kNN algorithm.
 In addition we also propose a new classification algorithm that extend the traditional kNN classifiers by making direct use of similarity between local features, rather than similarity between entire images.
 We will see that the similarity functions that also make use of geometric considerations offer a better performance than the others.
 However, the new kNN based classifier that exploit directly the similarity between local features has an higher performance even without using geometric information.

 The paper is organized as follows.
 In Section 3 we briefly introduce local features.
 In Section 4 we present various iamge similarity features relying on local features to be used with a kNN classification algorithm.
 Section 5 propose a novel classification approach.
 Finally, Sections 6 and 7 presents the experimental results.
+An earlier version of this paper has been presented at the Third International Conference on Agents and Artificial Intelligence [1].